JuniorDark/RustyHearts-Toolkit/README.md

 ## Overview

-**Rusty Hearts Toolkit** is a set of GUI tools designed for editing Rusty Hearts game files and database.
+**Rusty Hearts Toolkit** is a set of GUI tools designed for editing Rusty Hearts game table files and database.

 ## Preview
 <!-- Include screenshots later here to provide a visual overview of the toolkit. -->